Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 * Use the **dres** topic tag
 * In the body of the post, the student should attach a PDF of their DRES letter
 * In the body of the post, the student should list which specific accommodations mentioned in the DRES letter are being requested for this class

+#### Religious Observances

+Illinois law requires the University to reasonably accommodate its students' religious beliefs, observances, and practices in regard to admissions, class attendance, and the scheduling of examinations and work requirements.
+You should examine this syllabus at the beginning of the semester for potential conflicts between course deadlines and any of your religious observances.
+If a conflict exists, you should notify your instructor of the conflict and follow the procedures [described here](https://odos.illinois.edu/community-of-care/resources/students/religious-observances) to request appropriate accommodations.
+This should be done in the first two weeks of classes.

+#### Sexual Misconduct Reporting Obligation

+The University of Illinois is committed to combating sexual misconduct.
+Faculty and staff members are required to report any instances of sexual misconduct to the University’s Title IX Office.
+In turn, an individual with the Title IX Office will provide information about rights and options, including accommodations, support services, the campus disciplinary process, and law enforcement options.

+A list of the designated University employees who, as counselors, confidential advisors, and medical professionals, do not have this reporting responsibility and can maintain confidentiality, can be found [here](wecare.illinois.edu/resources/students/#confidential).
+Other information about resources and reporting is available [here](wecare.illinois.edu).